Financial-Times/o-message/README.md

 ### Sass
 As with all Origami components, o-message has a [silent mode](http://origami.ft.com/docs/syntax/scss/#silent-styles).
-To use its compiled CSS (rather than using its mixins with your own Sass) set `$o-message-is-silent: false;` in your Sass before you import the o-component-boilerplate Sass.
+To use its compiled CSS (rather than using its mixins with your own Sass) set `$o-message-is-silent: false;` in your Sass before you import the o-message Sass.

 o-message includes mixins that you can use if you'd rather _not_ have origami classnames in your page.
 These are only available if you're not using the Build Service: